shop-gang/caramel/docs/ROADMAP.md

 ## Milestones

-### v0.1 – MVP
+### v0.1 – MVP _(In Progress)_

+- [x] **Project Infrastructure**
+      _Goal:_ Set up development environment, testing, and basic project structure.
+      _Acceptance Criteria:_ Dev container working, all tests passing, proper configuration in place.

-- **Basic calendar creation (select year/month, grid/list layouts)**
+- [ ] **Basic calendar creation (select year/month, grid/list layouts)**
       _Goal:_ User can select a year/month and choose from standard grid or list layouts.
       _Acceptance Criteria:_ Calendar displays correct dates and layout; user can switch between layouts.

-- **Manual event input**
+- [ ] **Manual event input**
       _Goal:_ User can add, edit, and remove events for specific dates.
       _Acceptance Criteria:_ Events persist and display correctly on the calendar.

-- **Basic PDF/PNG export**
+- [ ] **Basic PDF/PNG export**
       _Goal:_ User can export the calendar as a print-ready PDF or PNG.
       _Acceptance Criteria:_ Exported files match on-screen design and are high-resolution.

-- **GenAI-powered background/header image generation**
+- [ ] **GenAI-powered background/header image generation**
       _Goal:_ User can generate unique calendar backgrounds/headers using text prompts (e.g., via Google Gemini API).
       _Acceptance Criteria:_ Images are generated, applied to calendar, and included in exports.

-- **Simple AI theme suggestions**
+- [ ] **Simple AI theme suggestions**
       _Goal:_ System suggests color palettes, fonts, and themes based on user input or prompts.
       _Acceptance Criteria:_ Suggestions are relevant and can be applied to the calendar.

-- **Project save/load functionality**
+- [ ] **Project save/load functionality**
       _Goal:_ User can save and reload calendar projects.
       _Acceptance Criteria:_ Saved projects restore all settings, events, and designs.

 ### v0.2 – AI Assistant & Integrations